jabiertxof/gimpToSVG/README.md

-"Only Visible" and filename formatting introduced by mh "Retain visibility", "Layer Groups to nested Inkscape layers" "Crop layer" introduced by Jabiertxof "Flattern" "Offset" introduced by Jabiertxof based on  http://registry.gimp.org/node/18440
+"Only Visible" and filename formatting introduced by mh "Retain visibility", "Layer Groups to nested Inkscape layers" "Crop layer" introduced by Jabiertxof "Flattern" "Offset" introduced by Jabiertxof based on  http://registry.gimp.org/node/18440 In 0.4 allow option to export text as text to the result SVG.
+Know issues in export as text:
+*Text can be moved a bit
+*Gimp fixed width box not fit perfect
+*Gimp indentation dont work
 ```